 Jimmy graduated from barber school on June 14, 1962, and got married nine days later.

 Besides cutting hair, Jimmy worked at a health club called The Acres, owned by Frank Zela.
-Jimmy also worked at the Dorchester Health Club in Dalton, Illinois, where he managed the club, gave massages to the members, and sold supplements.
+Jimmy also worked at the Dorchester Health Club in Dolton, Illinois, where he managed the club, gave massages to the members, and sold supplements.

 Valiant later moved on to the Calumet City Physical Therapy Center.
 While there, he obtained his Registered Physical Therapy license from the State of Illinois while still maintaining a part-time position at The Acres.